HOME ACTIVITIES TOURS OUR GUIDES ABOUT NZAS NEW ZEALAND CONTACT BOOKINGS SITE MAP

 Booking Conditions:

-(1) A booking is confirmed as soon as 50% of the tour price has been received.
-Full payment is due 30 days prior to the departure date.
+(1) A non-refundable deposit NZ$350.00 (per person) is payable to secure a booking.
+Full payment is due 60 days prior to the departure date.

 (3) Evacuation if client unable to complete trip: If a client needs extra services due to lack of fitness and inability to continue with the group, additional fees may apply.
 E.g. In the case of Ball Pass if a client overestimates his/her fitness to the extent that on Day 1 he/she is not able to reach Caroline Hut; or if the guide judges that the client is not fit enough to continue with the group, then he/she may need to pay an extra fee of NZ$450, to cover the cost of an additional guide to evacuate him/her.
 Client will be liable for his/her own accommodation/meal expenses outside the tour in such a case.